2-REC/python-qt-collapsable-widget/README.md

 ## Files

-* **collapsable_frame.py**: The core of the project, containing the class definition of the Collapsable Frame
+* **collapsable_frame.py**: The core of the project, containing the class definition of the Collapsable Frame widget
 * [extras]
     * **Qt.py**: The Qt.py file allowing to use the different Qt Python bindings
     * **usage.py**: An example file showing how to use the Collapsable Frame
     * **usage_maya.py**: An example file showing how to use the Collapsable Frame in Maya

+## Usage

+Examples on how to use the Resizable Message Box are provided in [extras](extras/usage.md)

 ## Remarks